veprbl/mysqlpp/README.txt

 Building the Library
 ~~~~~~~~~~~~~~~~~~~~
-    MySQL++ uses Bakefile to generate platform-specific project files
+    MySQL++ uses Bakefile (http://bakefile.org/) to generate
-    and makefiles from a single set of input files.
-We currently
+    platform-specific project files and makefiles from a single set
-    support these platforms:
+    of input files.
+We currently support these platforms:

     autoconf:
         For Unixy platforms, including Linux, Mac OS X, and Cygwin.
 See
         README-Unix.txt for details.
 Supplementary details for Cygwin
-        are in README-Cygwin.txt.
+        are in README-Cygwin.txt, and for OS X in README-Mac-OS-X.txt.

+    MinGW:
+        We ship Makefile.mingw for MinGW.
+It currently only builds the
+        static version of the library for technical reasons.
+This has
+        licensing ramifications.
+See README-MinGW.txt for details.

     Visual C++:
         We ship Visual C++ 2003 project files.
 This is the oldest
         version MySQL++ will run on, due to compiler limitations.
         See README-Visual-C++.txt for more details.

-    MinGW:
-        We ship Makefiles made for MinGW.
-These currently only work for
-        building static versions of the library, which has licensing
+    Xcode:
+        We ship an Xcode v2 project file.
+It hasn't been tested
+        much yet, since the autoconf method works just fine on OS X.
+        As a result, we need both success and failure reports on the
-        ramifications.
-See README-MinGW.txt for details.
+        mailing list.
+See README-Mac-OS-X.txt for more information.

 Example Programs